 For information on configuring DTLS v1.2, see Adaptive transport.

-To configure this feature on client, perform the following step:
+If you are using version 1901 and earlier, to configure this feature on client, perform the following step:

 - Delete All_Regions.ini file